4-Rod Turn Box | Ceramic Knife Sharpener

-4 Rod Ceramic Turn Box
+4 Rod Ceramic Turn Box Knife Sharpener

 The Turn Box family is a very stable and compact knife sharpening system.
 It works well in the kitchen and it quickly breaks down for storage in a drawer.
-The turn box family of knife sharpeners is also great for outdoorsmen on the go because it is lightweight and stores easily into a backpack.
+The turn box family of knife sharpeners is also great for outdoorsmen on the go because it is lightweight and stores easily in a backpack.
 It only takes a few swipes to maintain an edge (a bit more if you have a really dull knife).

 There are two pre-set knife sharpening angles in the wood block 20 degree & 25 degree